ros-navigation/docs.nav2.org/docs/setup_guides/urdf/setup_urdf.md

 ## Writing the URDF

-#### SEE ALSO
+!!! info "See also"

     This section aims to provide you with a beginner-friendly introduction to building URDFs for your robot.
 If you would like to learn more about URDF and XAcro, we suggest for you to have a look at the official [URDF Documentation](http://wiki.ros.org/urdf)

 Now that we have our project workspace set up, let’s dive straight into writing the URDF.
 Below is an image of the robot we will be trying to build.